FinEasyAi/Project-Details/README.md

 MomoTech

-# SPONSOR TRACK & HOTFOOT Ai CHALLENGE
+# SPONSOR TRACK & HOTFOOT Ai CHALLENGE (CONTACT NO. 6374183469)
 ## We Have Used BackBoard Api for the chatbot preperation as they were the sponsor!

 We team MomoTech have built **FinEasy**.**FinEasy** is a financial analyzer project developed as part of DevSoc26, where we participated in the Hotfoot AI Challenge and successfully implemented both assigned tasks.
 The project focuses on building a modular, scalable AI-driven system with clear separation between frontend interfaces, backend services, audio processing, and data handling.